About

 I’m an assistant professor in the Department of Communication at the University at Buffalo (SUNY-Buffalo).
-I graduated with a Ph.D. in communication from the School of Journalism & Mass Communication at the University of Wisconsin-Madison.
+I received my Ph.D. in communication from the School of Journalism & Mass Communication at the University of Wisconsin-Madison.

 Research

-My research is driven by one core question: How do certain issues and actors capture attention and wield influence in an era of information overload?
-My approach considers both the technological/structural and user aspects of media, including social media and AI.
-Specifically, my research program is driven by three interlinked questions:
+My research is driven by a core question: How do certain issues and actors capture attention and wield influence in an era of information overload?
+I approach this question by considering both the technological/structural and user dimensions of media, including social media and AI.

-• How does attention coalesce around certain issues and actors on social media?
+• How does attention coalesce around specific issues and actors on social media?

-• How do attention and information flow across the larger media ecosystem?
+• How do attention and information flow across the broader media ecosystem?

-• What are the broader implications of the current media ecosystem for public life?
+• What are the implications of the current media environment for democratic life and public discourse?

 Teaching